Expat Exchange

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Todos Santos is to start your search online.
 Look for websites and social media groups specific to the area.
 You can also ask around for recommendations from other expats or locals who may have connections to rental properties.
 Additionally, you can reach out to real estate agents or rental companies in the area.
 They may have up-to-date listings and more information about the local rental market.
 Once you have narrowed down potential options, it's important to inspect the physical property before signing a lease.
-Be sure to ask questions about the rental agreement and go over any restrictions or commitments," wrote a member in Todos Santos.
+Be sure to ask questions about the rental agreement and go over any restrictions or commitments," wrote one member in Todos Santos.

 What is a typical expat home or apartment like in Todos Santos?